oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 To visualiza your data, let's consider the _Test Notebook_ that you created in **Task 3-Create a Notebook and Define Paragraphs using the md, SQL, PL/SQL, Python, and R Interpreters** in this lab.

-1. Open the Test Notebook and go to the paragraph where you have created and viewed the Iris dataset in a table.
+1. Open the _Test Notebook_ and go to the paragraph where you created and viewed the Iris dataset in a table.
 The tabular format presents the data in rows and columns.
-The iris data set contains:
+The Iris data set contains:
 	* Three classes (three different species of the Iris flower) - Setosa, Versicolor, and Virginica.
 	* Four numeric properties about those classes - Sepal Length, Sepal Width, Petal Length, and Petal Width.

 	![View IRIS table](images/iris-temp-table.png)

-2. Now, go to the notebook toolbar and click on the pie chart icon.
-The size of each slice of the pie chart represents the fraction that is proportionate to the whole, along with the percentage of these classes.
+2. On the notebook toolbar,click on the pie chart icon.
+The tabular data is now rendered in a pie chart.
+The size of each slice of the pie chart represents a fraction that is proportionate to the whole.
+It also depicts the percentage for each class.
+Hover your cursor over each slice to view additional details of the respective class that is displayed.

 	![pie-chart](images/pie-chart.png)

-3. You may also visualize this dataset in a box plot by clicking on the box plot icons.
+3. You may also visualize this dataset in a box plot by clicking on the box plot icon.
+The box plot shows the data distribution of the 3 classes - Setosa, Versicolor, and Virginica.
+Hover your cursor over each slice to view additional details such as the inter-quartile ranges and quartiles, outliers (additional customization required) and so on.

 	Visualization of the data in a box plot.
-The box plot shows the data distribution of the 3 classes.

 	![boxplot](images/boxplot1.png)

-4. For details about the visualization of the Iris Dataset, and all the other visualization options, settings, and customizations, see [Oracle Machine Learning Notebooks Workshop](https://<placeholder>).
+4. For details about the Iris dataset visualization, and all the other visualization options, settings, and customizations, see [Oracle Machine Learning Notebooks Workshop](https://<placeholder>) <Link to be added later after PR of the OML NOtebooks workshop>.

 This completes the task of visualizing your data in a notebook.
 You may now **proceed to the next lab**.